stokito/fortress-lang/README.txt

 included in the language specification are included in the directory SpecData/examples.

+Specification: A directory containing a PDF of the Fortress Language Specification, Version 1.0.

 Library: The home for all of the Fortress standard libraries.

 bin: Shell scripts for our various projects.
 These are bash scripts;